Skip to content

 These courses were part-funded by the UK Government through the UK Shared Prosperity Fund.
 A big thank you to the Herefordshire Council and UK Government for enabling us to pass on these traditional heritage skills to more people with these additional funds — helping keep vital heritage skills alive and thriving.

-Hedgerow Heroes Talks:
+Hedgerow Heroes Talks

 We held 3 successful Hedgerow talks in 2025 – with the Weobley and Ross branches of the Herefordshire Wildlife Trust and another with the Almeley Green Group.
 Both events were well attended, sparked plenty of interest, and brought new volunteers into the project.